arenoir/ember-cli-deploy-ssh2/README.md

 <hr/>

 This plugin uploads, activates and lists deployed revisions.
 It is different from other plugins as it works with multiple `applicationFiles`.
-The primary use case is being able to keep the `index.html` and `manifest.appcache` file versioned and activated together.
+The primary use case is being able to keep the `index.html` and `manifest.appcache` files versioned and activated together.

 ## Quick Start